whitecollaralgos/Algoways/docs/audit.md

-# OpenAlgo Security Audit
+# AlgoWays Security Audit

 Date: 2025-05-11

-This document outlines a security audit performed on the OpenAlgo project.
+This document outlines a security audit performed on the AlgoWays project.
 The audit aims to identify potential security vulnerabilities and provide recommendations for improvement.

 ## Audit Scope

-The audit covers the following aspects of the OpenAlgo application:
+The audit covers the following aspects of the AlgoWays application:
 - Authentication and Authorization
 - Input Validation
 - Session Management